 Adaptation Resources and Demonstrations

-NIACS staff worked closely with many state agency partners over the past year, expanding agency-wide efforts beyond Pennsylvania DCNR to agencies in New York and Colorado.
-We continue to support all 15 regional National Forest units, and worked on integrating climate change into the forest plan revision for the Wayne National Forest.
+NIACS staff worked closely with many agency partners over the past year, including all 15 regional National Forest System units.
+We are supporting the Wayne National Forest in integrating climate change into its forest plan revision.